holos-run/holos/doc/design/v1beta1/rendering.md

 component must not tear down a pooled subprocess that other components' requests are queued behind.
-The compiler catches the evaluation error, responds with `Error{leaf, message}` (preserving CUE's formatted positions, as `BuildPlan.Load` in `v1alpha6.go` does today by returning `v.Err()` unwrapped), and reads the next request.
-The parent attributes the failure via `leaf` and applies the failure semantics of [R8](#r8-failure-semantics).
+The compiler catches the evaluation error, responds with `Error{leaf, message}` (preserving CUE's formatted positions, as `BuildPlan.Load` does today by returning `v.Err()` unwrapped), and reads the next request; the parent attributes the failure via `leaf` and applies [R8](#r8-failure-semantics).
 Framing corruption, an unparseable message, or an unsupported request are protocol errors: the subprocess writes detail to stderr and exits nonzero, and the parent reports the buffered stderr exactly as `compiler()` does today (`compile.go` lines 213–228).

 ### R5: Proto toolchain